-You’ve spent money on your tattoo.
-You’ve literally sat through the pain.
-So why ruin the whole thing by using cheap quality or the wrong kind of products.
-For proper tattoo care, what you need is the best soap for tattoos.
-It’s got all the antibacterial properties your tattoo or the open tattoo wound requires at this point.
+You’ve spent money on your tattoo and sat through the pain.
+So why ruin the whole thing by using cheap quality, or the wrong kind of products.
+For proper tattoo care, you need to use one of the best soaps for tattoos.
+One that all the antibacterial properties your tattoo or the open tattoo wound requires at this point.

 A brand new tattoo is a very sensitive wound, which means nothing that causes even the slightest harm should come in contact with the area.
 So it goes without saying that you have to be extra careful when cleaning it up.